 What do they, & we, hope the Newman Center can provide in the future?

 A re-envisioned center allows this flourishing, active community of young adults to grow and thrive.
 It also allows us a properly centered worship space that shows our students by design and example how to put God quite literally at the center of their lives.

-The open design of the space today means that we cannot have simultaneous events, whether that’s Wednesday evening suppers, Bible study, Men’s and Women’s groups, Mass or Adoration.
+The open design of the space today means that we cannot have simultaneous events.
+Whether Wednesday evening suppers, Bible study, Men’s and Women’s groups, Mass, or Adoration.
 The sound from one area travels to the next.

-And since our building was not designed for our rugged Maine winters, the new design will correct longstanding issues like large expanses of glass that make the space difficult to heat in cold weather, sanctuary steps that make it challenging for older parishioners to navigate and impossible for those in wheelchairs to participate, and a flat roof that allows snow to seep into the structure and cause damage.
+Since our building was not designed for our rugged Maine winters, the new design corrects longstanding issues.
+For example, large expanses of glass that make the space difficult to heat in cold weather.
+Sanctuary steps make it challenging for older parishioners to navigate and impossible for those in wheelchairs to participate.
+A flat roof allows snow to seep into the structure and cause damage.

 How can we as a community come together to accomplish these goals to Rebuild His Church?